pukmajster/funky/README.md

 You can find the latest releases of Funky for Windows and Linux on the [Releases page](https://github.com/pukmajster/funky/releases).

+Note that Windows will warn you about installing an unknown app as I'm not ready to give Microsoft my money yet.

 ## Features

 - [x] Grid display with thumbnails and pagination